Code obfuscation

 How iOS obfuscation enhances app security

 Mobile apps for both Android and iOS are a constant target for hacking and reverse engineering.
-But still many think that apps for iOS do not face the same risks as Android apps, and therefore do not need the same level of protection.
+But still, many think that apps for iOS do not face the same risks as Android apps and, therefore, do not need the same level of protection.

-When creating apps for iOS, many developers will focus on the app’s UX and UI before rushing to get it published to App Store – potentially overlooking one key factor: security.
+When creating apps for iOS, many developers will focus on the app’s UX and UI before rushing to get it published to the App Store – potentially overlooking one key factor: security.

 This article will give an overview of why iOS apps need code obfuscation, the advantages of using obfuscation methods, and other measures you can take to enhance the security of your iOS apps.